PneuronProduct/docs/docs/Installation/PneuronInstallationWindows.md

 - User name and password of the user associated with the Pneuron configuration database
 - Any other access credentials required for installation.
 For example, administrator credentials for the servers.

-#Section 3 - Installing Pneuron in a Windows Environment
+##Installing Pneuron in a Windows Environment

 Pneuron provides installation media containing all necessary installation files based on the customer’s operating system.
 The Pneuron directory structure is automatically created and populated during installation of the Pneuron applications.